cmstead/jsLearnerForms/docs-source/forms-source/form1-doc/variables.md

         (title "Variables and Operations")
     )
 /bl-->
-We will explore the creation and use of variables.
+You will explore the creation and use of variables.

 ### declaration and initialization

-Here we will declare and initialize variables.
+Here you will declare and initialize variables.

 #### It should have a variable called "a"